veltra/cloud-build-notifiers/README.md

 ### Preparation
 Set `gcloud config`

-### Check vds-amc-client configuration is set on your local.
+### Check vds-client-amc configuration is set on your local.
 - Execute following command to check it
   ```
   % gcloud config configurations list